alexdmoss/alexos.dev/README.md

 - [ ] Captcha on the Contacts form
 - [ ] Comments
 - [ ] Sticky footer - https://codepen.io/BretCameron/pen/oVNYKR
-- [ ] Links to subheading in posts possible
 - [ ] Tags cloud
 - [ ] Portfolio page (inc where host?)
 - [ ] Archives page for whole taxonomy (Tranquil Peak)

 ### Fancier Formatting

+- [ ] Deep link to header should scroll up a little to allow for top-menu
 - [ ] Gradient backgrounds: https://gradienthunt.com/gradient/1955
 - [ ] Tranquil Peak - animation load of the about page
 - [ ] Slight zoom-in effect on panels / image banners